|

 quick read!
 Lots of tips and advice in no particular order.
 If

-you have played before, then it's a good reminder!
+you have played before, then it's a good reminder - plus a

 - Use the Team